 The remainder of the troubleshooting steps require the following test equipment:

 - A high quality digital voltmeter and ohmmeter capable of reading from 0 – 50 mV and 4 – 20 mA with accuracy of ±0.1 mV and ±0.5 mA,

 - A screw driver set,

-- Next, connect the load cell input terminals to an excitation/input voltage.
+- Connect the load cell input terminals to a stable, low noise excitation/input voltage.

 - Measure the voltage across the load cell output terminals with a millivolt meter (mV) and divide the result by the excitation voltage to obtain the zero balance in mV/V.

 - Compare this value for the zero balance with the value in the product’s datasheet.

 Expected result: Zero balance falls within values on product data sheet.

 Test failure: Consistent zero balance changes may indicate the load cell has suffered permanent deformation due to overload or shocks.
 Drifts in zero balance over time may indicate moisture intrusion, which alters strain gauge resistance.
 In the latter case, very often the load cell will also fail at least one of the next two tests.